 Video: SOMATIC’s New Version of Its Bathroom Cleaning Robot

-The most advanced waiting robots will use sensors and navigation technology to avoid collisions with tables, chairs, guests and other staff.
-They may include multiple trays or shelves to carry plates, bowls, glasses and bottles.
+The most advanced waiting robots will use sensors and navigation technology to avoid collisions with tables, chairs, guests, and other staff.
+They may include multiple trays or shelves to carry plates, bowls, glasses, and bottles.
 Ultimately, these robots can speed up service, potentially increasing guest turnover and revenue.
+Here are some examples of robots being used in restaurants, bars, and cafes.

 Video: Sushi Island – Bella Bot – Robot Waitress

 Hotel bartending robots are able to automatically mix and serve drinks.
-They will usually also be able to take orders, either through conversation, text input or by receiving orders through an app.
-Bartending is one of the fastest-growing areas for robots in hospitality industry settings.
+They will usually also be able to take orders, either through conversation, text input, or by receiving orders through an app.
+Bartending is one of the fastest-growing areas for robots in the hospitality industry.
 These robots can reduce average service times and make work easier for human bar staff.

 In many cases, the robots can be programmed to learn thousands of cocktail recipes, which they can then create with excellent precision.
-Not only does this result in great choice and consistency, it also avoids waste.
+Not only does this result in great choice and consistency, but it also avoids waste.
 When deployed to great effect, a bartending robot can optimize efficiency and increase profit margins.
+For example, Makr Shakr’s robotic bartenders power Royal Caribbean’s famous Bionic Bar, where robot arms shake and stir cocktails ordered via tablets on ships like Harmony of the Seas and Quantum of the Seas.

 Advantages and Disadvantages of Robots vs. Humans